-The Rocky River Chamber Music Society will present the last concert of its 62nd season on Monday evening, May 17, 2021.
+The Rocky River Chamber Music Society will present the last concert of its 62nd season at 7:30pm on Monday evening, May 17, 2021.
 Next season we hope to be presenting concerts that are both virtual and that have a live audience in our fabulous acoustical environment at West Shore Unitarian Universalist Church.
 Meanwhile, this season will close with an evening of chamber music for woodwinds and piano in the usual virtual format.
 We are most grateful for your support and we thank you for bearing with us for over a year.
 Here are the links for the May 17th concert:

 Anton Reicha, Wind Quintet in E-flat major, Op.
 88